Efficient Cross-Shard Transaction Execution in Sharded Blockchains: Design

 \subsection{\Rs\ Shard Protocol}

-Replicas in the \rs\ shard run a standard consensus protocol, such as PBFT~\cite{castro1999practical}, HotStuff~\cite{yin2019hotstuff}, to finalize new proposed blocks and append them to the \rs\ chain.
-Hence, in this section, we primarily focus on the rules for proposing a new block.
-As in HotStuff, we use views with one leader, also referred to as the proposer, per view.
-Also, in every view, the leader of the view is responsible for driving the consensus on newer blocks.
-Let $L$ be the proposer of the current view.
+Replicas in the \rs\ shard run a standard consensus protocol, such as PBFT~\cite{castro1999practical} or HotStuff~\cite{yin2019hotstuff}, to finalize new proposed blocks and append them to the \rs\ chain.
+For concreteness, we use Hotstuff~\cite{yin2019hotstuff} as the underlying consensus protocol in the \rs\ shard.
+In this section, we primarily focus on the rules for proposing a new block, as we use the remaining part of the Hotstuff protocol as it is.

+As in HotStuff, we use {\em views} with one leader per view.
+In every view, the leader of that view is responsible for driving consensus on newer blocks.
+Let $L$ be the leader of the current view.
 To propose a new \rs\ block $P_r$ at height $r$, $L$ includes a subset of valid block commitments and cross-shard transactions.
 In $P_r$, the state commitments of \ws\ shards are ordered before the cross-shard transactions, and they are chosen as follows.

 Let $X$ be a shard with $\cm_l$ with state $\st_l$ for block $B_l$ as its latest commit that appears in \rs\ chain up to the parent block of the proposal $P_r$.
 Let $\cm_l$ appear in \rs\ block $P_s$.
-Then, a new of commitment $\cm_j= \la \st_j,\bh_j \ra$ for a block $B_j$ reporting a \rs\ block at height $s$ from $X$ is valid if and only if: \begin{enumerate} \item Each \ws\ shard block whose hash appear in the hash chain $\bh_j$ has been signed by at least $f+1$ distinct replicas in $X$; and \item The block $B_j$ extends the latest committed block $B_l$ of the shard; $L$ validates this using the hash chain $\bh_j$ mentioned inside the commitment $\cm_j$. \item No cross-shard transaction involving $X$ appears after \rs\ block at height $s$ up until the parent block of $P_r$. \end{enumerate}
+Then, a new of commitment $\cm_j= \la \st_j,\bh_j \ra$ for a block $B_j$ reporting a \rs\ block at height $s$ from $X$ is valid if and only if: \begin{enumerate} \item Each \ws\ shard block whose hash appear in the hash chain $\bh_j$ has been signed by at least $f+1$ distinct replicas in $X$; and \item The block $B_j$ extends the latest committed block $B_l$ of the shard; $L$ validates this using the hash chain $\bh_j$ mentioned inside the commitment $\cm_j$. \item No cross-shard transaction involving $X$ appears after \rs\ block $P_s$ up until the parent block of $P_r$. \end{enumerate}